Documentation Index

 4. Enter the following certificate information:

-4. Common Name: Enter the domain to be protected by the certificate.
+4. Common name *: Enter the domain to be protected by the certificate.
 (For example: www.yourdomain.com).

 This domain must be accessible on the Internet for validation purposes.

-6. Encryption algorithm: Choose between RSA and DSA.
+6. Encryption algorithm *: Choose between RSA and DSA.
 For this example, we will use RSA.

-7. Length of the cryptographic key: Choose between 4096, 2048, and 1024.
+7. Encryption key size *: Choose between 4096, 2048, and 1024.
 For this example, we will use 4096.

-8. Certificate Signature Algorithm: Choose between SHA256, SHA384, and SHA512.
+8. Certificate signature algorithm *: Choose between SHA256, SHA384, and SHA512.
 For this example, we will use SHA256.

 9. Additional configuration: Select the option to use the previously created CA.